Oyster card: Oyster and credit card

 A credit card variant of the Oyster card called OnePulse was launched by Barclaycard in September 2007, combining standard Oyster card functionality with Visa credit card facilities.
 It incorporated contactless payment technology, allowing most transactions up to £20 to be carried out without the need to enter a PIN (unlike the Chip and PIN system).
 The OnePulse card was withdrawn on 30 June 2014; existing cards were replaced by another credit card.

 In 2005, Transport for London shortlisted two financial services suppliers, Barclaycard and American Express, to add e-money payment capability to the Oyster card.
-Barclaycard was selected in December 2006 to supply the card, but the project was then temporarily shelved.
+Barclaycard was selected in December 2006 to supply the card, but the project has since been shelved.

 Validity

 A number of different ticket types can be held on an Oyster card, and validity varies across the different transport modes within London.